OSC/ood-documentation/develop/_sources/customizations.rst.txt

       Text Line 2
       Text Line 3

-The CSS for the pinned app tiles has been optimized to support upto three lines of text for the ``sub_caption`` property.
+The CSS for the pinned app tiles has been optimized to support up to three lines of text for the ``sub_caption`` property.

 .. figure:: /images/custom_pinned_apps.png